ait-testbed/attackmate/docs/source/playbook/commands/shell.rst

 .. confval:: interactive

    Run the command in interactive mode.

+   :type: bool
+   :default: ``False``

    Instead of waiting for the command to finish, AttackMate reads output until no new output appears for :confval:`command_timeout` seconds.
 Useful for commands that require follow-up keystrokes (e.g. opening ``vim`` and sending input in a subsequent command).